eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 ## Precondition for IATP Mock

-in case of enabling `iatpmock` (e.g. by using [values-adopter-data-exchange.yaml](values-adopter-data-exchange.yaml)), the iatp-mock docker image must be built first:
+In case of enabling `iatpmock` (e.g. by using [values-adopter-data-exchange.yaml](values-adopter-data-exchange.yaml)), the iatp-mock docker image must be built first:

 `docker build iatp-mock/ -t tractusx/iatp-mock:testing --platform linux/amd64`